 The Charter of the Board describes the requirement and procedure by which each director must disclose, in writing to the Corporation or by requesting to have entered in the minutes of meetings of the Board or a committee of Directors, the nature and extent of any interest that such director has in a material contract or material transaction, whether made or proposed, with the Corporation, if the director: (a) is a party to the contract or transaction; (b) is a director or officer, or an individual acting in a similar capacity, of a party to the contract or transaction; or (c) has a material interest in a party to the contract or transaction.
-Directors are to disclose such interest to the Board at the first opportunity and if a material contract or material transaction, whether entered into or proposed, is one that, in the ordinary course of the Corporation's business, would not require approval by the directors, a director must disclose, in writing to the Corporation or request to have entered in the minutes of a meeting of the Board or a committee, the nature and extent of such director's interest immediately after he or she becomes aware of the contract or transaction.
+Directors are to disclose such interest to the Board at the first opportunity and if a material contract or material transaction, whether entered into or proposed, is one that, in the ordinary course of the Corporation or request to have entered in the minutes of a meeting of the Board or a committee, the nature and extent of such director's interest immediately after he or she becomes aware of the contract or transaction.
 A director required to make such disclosure shall not vote on any resolution to approve the contract or transaction unless the contract or transaction: (a) relates primarily to his or her remuneration as a director, officer, employee or agent of the Corporation or an affiliate; (b) is for indemnity or insurance; or (c) is with an affiliate.